autowarefoundation/autoware.privately-owned-vehicles/AutoSpeed/README.md

 Maintaining the vehicle speed and keep safe distance from the vehicle in front is crucial for safe driving.
 In order to determine the closest inpath object AutoSpeed network is used.
-This network is inspired by YOLOv11 architecture, with substituted c3K2 by a new block ASC in order to improve CIPO object detection.
+This network is inspired by YOLOv11 architecture, with substituted c3K2 by a new block ASC block to improve CIPO object detection.

 ## Performance Results